tjof2/robustpca/README.md

 $ make
 ```

-This will generate a C++ library called `librosl.so`, which is called by the Python module `pyrosl`.
+This will generate a C++ library called `librosl.so`, which is called by the Python module `robustpca`.

 ## Usage
 _To be completed_